gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 # Build a Custom Dashboard

-Ok nerds, let's do something rad with [Helium](https://www.helium.com/) and build a dashboard for a sensor, something you can share with your friends to let them know when the rain barrel is full (or if you're Joey's friends, when the sauna is hot)!
+Ok nerds, let's do something rad with [Helium](https://www.helium.com/) and build a dashboard for a sensor.

+This'll be something you can share with your friends to let them know when the rain barrel is full (or if you're Joey's friends, when the sauna is hot)!
 I know, I know, you can use a ready-made service like [Datacake](https://datacake.de) for public dashbaords, but...we're nerds, and wherever possible we build our own things.

 Relax, it won't be super hard, and I'll use a few scripts to make it easier for you (they make stuff happen automatically, like installing Node-RED, InfluxDB, Grafana, etc).
 You can always do that on your own if you want to, but then...you probably wouldn't need this tutorial if you can do that.